-Less than Significant Impact with Mitigation Incorporated.
+No Impact.
 The Glendale Municipal Code, Section 12.44 protects six different native or "indigenous" species of trees that include Coast Live Oak, Valley Oak, Mesa Oak, Scrub Oak, California Sycamore, and California Bay.
+There are no protected trees on or within 20-feet of the site.